 This chapter deals with capture, calculation and display of all supported quantities of measurement.
-Only the most important equations are described; however, all of them are shown in a chapter Equations with additional descriptions and explanations.
+Only the most important equations are described; however, all of them are shown in a chapter Equations on page 182 with additional descriptions and explanations.

 Calculation and display of measurements depend on the connection used.
 For more detailed information see chapter Survey of supported measurements.